Suns win 17th straight by beating Warriors 104-96

 The Suns and Warriors are now both 18-3.
 The only other time Phoenix has won 17 straight games was during the 2006-07 season.
 They’ll go for their franchise record 18th win against the Pistons on Thursday.

-The Suns hadn’t lost since Oct.
+The Suns haven’t lost since Oct.
 27 when Harrison Barnes hit a game-winning 3 at the buzzer for the Sacramento Kings.

 TIP-INS